DavideDeMarchi/geolayer/docs/source/api.rst

 -----------

 .. tip::
+    The chapter :ref:`symbol-format-help` contains a guide on how symbology can be defined for vector datasets display.
 To visually edit symbols for vector datasets display, please use the `Symbol Editor <https://geolayer.azurewebsites.net>`_ described in chapter :ref:`symbol-editor-help`.

 .. automodule:: vectorlayer